Bio3SS/Bio3SS.github.io/final.md

 Before Noon, please

-* [Email me](mailto:dushoff@mcmaster.ca) from your McMaster address to say "I certify I completed the 3SS exam without any assistance of any kind other than course notes."
+* [Email me](mailto:dushoff@mcmaster.ca) from your McMaster address to say "I certify that I completed the 3SS exam without any assistance of any kind other than course notes."

+Have a safe, sane and enjoyable summer!

 # Resources